santiagocampoj/measure/README.md

       else
       If we are developing apps so that we can figure out what kind of measurement we are using (blueprint): break

+Is there any real difference between those natural sea level marks?
+Can we distinguish between them?
+Are they looking like alike or actually they are?